 |---|---|

-A smaller list of engaged subscribers generates better results than a large list of disinterested people.
+A small list of engaged subscribers will outperform a giant list of disinterested people every single time.

 Referral and Loyalty Programs

-A customer referral program systematizes word-of-mouth, one of the most trusted acquisition channels.
+A customer referral program systematizes word-of-mouth — still the most trusted acquisition channel in any market.

 Promote through:

-Track successful referrals even with a simple spreadsheet: invitations sent, redemptions, revenue from referred customers.
-Offering incentives doesn’t need to be complicated to drive business growth.
+Track referrals even if it’s just a basic spreadsheet — invitations sent, redemptions, revenue from referred customers.
+Incentives don’t need to be complicated to work.
+They need to be visible.

 Strategic Local Partnerships

-Local businesses can share audiences and costs through strategic partnerships:
+Local businesses can share audiences and split costs through smart partnerships:

-Reach out through chambers of commerce, local business groups, and LinkedIn.
-A simple email proposing collaboration costs nothing and can dramatically increase brand exposure.
+Reach out through chambers of commerce, local business groups, or LinkedIn.
+A simple email proposing collaboration costs nothing and can dramatically expand your brand exposure overnight.

 Content Marketing on a Time Budget